fakerybakery/Google-Image-Search-API/README.md

 ## YOU MAY NOT USE THIS SOFTWARE
 ### UNLESS

-You `Star` this repo AND follow me @fakerybakery.
+You `Star` this repo AND follow me @fakerybakery AND get written permission by creating an Issue in the Issues tab!
 Even after doing this, ONLY use this for personal use!

 ## Requirements
 JSDOM